jaiarobotics/jaiabot/src/doc/markdown/page56_cloud.md

 ### Jaia Terms
 - Cloud - remote internet-connected on-demand computing provided (in this case) by Amazon Web Services (AWS) on the Elastic Compute Cloud (EC2) virtual machine system.
 - CloudHub - Essentially a "copy" (or secondary hub) of the real fleet's hub (or primary hub) that lives in the cloud rather than in the physical hub hardware.
 This can send commands / receive data from the real fleet efficiently.
 It is also used to manage the VirtualFleet.
 This machine is always-on.
+CloudHub uses the Hub ID 30 with a given fleet.
 - VirtualFleet -  a set of VirtualBots and VirtualHubs that run in the cloud on virtual machines.
 - VirtualBot - an amd64 version of the real bot that differs in that all the sensors/actuation are hooked up to simulators rather than the real hardware.
 - VirtualHub - Similar to VirtualBot, just for a hub.